neogeny/TatSu/docs/grako.rst

 Grako (In)compatibility
 ------------------------

+|TatSu| is routinely tested over major projects developed with Grako_.
+The
+backwards-compatibility suite includes (at least) translators for COBOL_, Java_, and (Oracle) SQL_.

-Grako_ grammars can be used with |TatSu|, with these caveats:
+Grako_ grammars and projects can be used with |TatSu|, with these caveats:

 *   The Python_ module name changed to ``tatsu``.